 Many bromeliads can grow out of hand (that’s fine outdoors and can be a pain indoors), but fortunately, the splendens keep its maximum growth size quite manageable ( height 2 ft – diameter 1½ ft) which is why it’s a popular house plant.

 Caring for these is not difficult, just different from other plants because they only require the center vase to be watered and not the soil.
 In fact, in their natural habitat, they do not need soil and will grow on trees.
 The roots are very small on this plant compared to most house plants and do not take water and nutrients from the root system.

-Most bromeliads are grown mainly for flowering and others for the attractive foliage.
+Most bromeliads are grown mainly for flowering and others for attractive foliage.
 This plant is so attractive it’s grown for both.

 Flowering: Vriesea splendens are in no rush to bloom flowers for you and need patience.
 This obviously depends on the age of the plant when a grower receives it.
 Grown from a pup it can take a few years or possibly less in ideal conditions.
-I find the bract is the most attractive part of the flowering process rather than the small tubular greenish yellow flowers that appear.
+I find the bract is the most attractive part of the flowering process rather than the small tubular greenish-yellow flowers that appear.